-Garden Groups & Clubs – In Person or Virtual, Zoom Presentations
+Garden & Plant Groups, Clubs & Organizations – In-Person or Virtual, Zoom Presentations

-Garden Speaker Talks and Presentations ~ In Person or Virtual
+Garden Speaker Talks and Presentations ~ In Person or Virtually

 Looking for a great speaker who presents entertaining talks about plants and gardens?
 C.L.
-Fornari speaks about gardening to garden clubs, libraries, horticultural societies, flower shows, botanical gardens, neighborhood associations, plant geeks, and special interest groups.
+Fornari speaks about plants and gardening to garden clubs, libraries, horticultural societies, flower shows, botanical gardens, neighborhood associations, plant geeks, and special interest groups.
 Whether you are needing a virtual presentation or are planning a future live event, contact C.L.
 Fornari for details.
 To read just a few comments about C.L.’s talks, in-person and virtual, click here.

-Virtually present engaging and life-affirming talks to groups that are large or small.
+I present engaging and life-affirming virtual talks to groups that are large or small.
 Any of the programs you see on this page can be given via Zoom.

 Please contact me for availability and pricing.
 I make sure that every talk I give is appropriate to the region where I’m speaking, even if that talk is being given over Zoom.
 I also allow plenty of time for answering questions that are typed in using the chat function.
 I look forward to providing an entertaining and informative talk to your group.